 The support of Kwantlen Polytechnic University and the Institute of Sustainable Food Systems

-After completion of this program, you will have gained invaluable knowledge and experience, and will be ready to be a farmer.
+After completion of this program, you will have gained invaluable knowledge and experience, and will be ready to start your journey in being a farmer.